Vinay9897/javase8demo/README.md

 The OutputStreamWriter class can be used for this.
 It converts character stream data to byte stream data by wrapping the OutputStream.

+Random Access File

+There is a requirement to write the Edford university's name at the end of all the files that are specific to the university.
+This calls for inserting content into existing files.

+For such requirements, where you need random access inside the file, Java provides RandomAccessFile.

+The java.io.RandomAccessFile class denotes a random access file that behaves similar to a large sized array of bytes which is stored in the file system.
+It offers a seek feature that can take us directly to a particular position in the file.

+Unlike InputStream and OuputStream classes of java.io package, RandomAccessFile can be used for performing both read and write operations.
+Also, it inherits neither InputStream nor OutputStream.
+In fact, it implements both DataInput and DataOutput interfaces.

+Serialization

+The process that converts an object into a stream/series of bytes is called Serialization.
+For any object to be serialized, the concerned class must implement the java.io.Serializable interface.
+Serializable is simply a marker interface (has no body) that is used to "mark" Java classes to support serialization.

+Serialization can be achieved by using the ObjectOutputStream class.

+Deserialization

+Deserialization is the process that reads an object from a stream/series of bytes.
+ObjectInputStream can also be involved in this process.